 St John’s, so well known and loved, is particularly well suited in Isleworth.
 And St John’s Hall can be the ideal place for a cup of tea and cake, or for a drink and buffet, or a sit down function with dancing afterwards – whatever is appropriate for the occasion.

-The first thing you should do is to contact the Vicar.
 Each occasion is unique and, to make sure it will be as you would want, it is always best to discuss things as early as possible.
 There are (in particular for a wedding) legalities which have to be met.

 Click on the headings below for more information on each